-Recruited volunteers will form teams working in hosting organizations based in disaster affected countries.
-There, they will reinforce their hosting structures’ capacity to prevent and manage risks linked to natural disasters and improve the resilience of local community in case of disaster…
+Recruited volunteers form teams working in hosting organizations based in disaster affected countries.
+There, they reinforce their hosting structures’ capacity to prevent and manage risks linked to natural disasters and improve the resilience of local community in case of disaster.

 Each and every sending organisation eligible to the EU Aid Volunteers initiative must meet a set of criteria and adhere to the standards and procedures of the EU Aid Volunteers initiative.
-If they do so, they will therefore be certified by the European Commission (more on the certification below).
+If they do so, they can be certified by the European Commission (more on the certification below).

 Every candidate organisation must: